 - When the draw period is up, your low interest-only payments end and payments increase.
 If you miss payments, you risk foreclosure.

-- Interest rates are variable, meaning that payments can grow or shrink as mortgage rates change (mostly likely they’ll grow as rates already are near all-time lows).
+- Interest rates are variable, meaning that payments can grow or shrink as mortgage rates change.

-- There’s a risk: Lenders can close a HELOC and require you to pay it off — for example if your income or home’s value fall, HouseLogic says.
+- Lenders can close a HELOC and require you to pay it off — for example if your income falls or your home’s value slides.

 4. Get a home equity loan